leonidk03-lgtm/tour-manager-mini-app/replit.md

 - Modal-based flows for adding/editing excursions and transactions

 **UI/UX Design Patterns**
-- Glassmorphic design system using `expo-glass-effect`
+- Telegram-inspired flat design with dark theme (#0E1621 background)
-- Gradient backgrounds via `expo-linear-gradient`
+- Minimalist UI with focus on content and readability
 - Reanimated 4.1 for performant animations with spring physics
 - Gesture Handler for native-quality touch interactions
 - Keyboard Controller for proper keyboard handling on forms